AnyGrasp: Robust and Efficient Grasp Perception in Spatial and Temporal Domains: AnyGrasp design principles

 \subsection{Training Data}

 For data collection, most methods for high DoF grasp pose detection directly learn from simulation.
 The main reason is that obtaining dense grasp pose annotation for data collected in the real world is difficult.
 However, although turning to simulation lowers the training cost, an expensive and high-precision depth camera is needed~\cite{dexnet4} to achieve good performance during the inference phase.
 This is to bridge the sim-to-real gap since simulation produces perfect partial view depth.
-In contrast, we resort to directly learning with the real perception which requires more effort for data collection, but can allow the algorithm to adapt to real-world noise, especially on low-cost cameras.
+In contrast, we choose to directly learn from real-world perception, which requires more effort for data collection but enables the algorithm to adapt to real-world noise, especially on low-cost cameras.
 In our experiments, we show how our grasp detection system can tolerate different sensing noises, and improve the success rate by a large margin over its counterpart trained in simulation.